Petticoat Junction: Seasons six and seven

 At the last minute, CBS decided to renew the series for a seventh season.
 The main reason for the renewal was that it would give the series five full years of color episodes for syndication, which would be very profitable for the network.
 When the show returned for its seventh and final season in September 1969, two major plotline changes were made.
 The first is that Steve and Betty Jo, and their daughter Kathy Jo, move out of their cottage and back into the Shady Rest Hotel.
 The storyline involving Betty Jo's new pregnancy was dropped and never referred to again.
 The second change is the addition of bumbling, but well-meaning, game warden Orrin Pike (played by actor Jonathan Daly), who becomes Bobbie Jo's boyfriend, much to the annoyance of Uncle Joe.
-In the spring of 1970, despite somewhat improving ratings, Petticoat Junction was cancelled as a precursor to the CBS rural purge of the early 1970s, when all rural-themed shows were cancelled.
+In the spring of 1970, despite somewhat improving ratings, Petticoat Junction was canceled as a precursor to the CBS rural purge of the early 1970s, when all rural-themed shows were canceled.
 Its final first-run episode was broadcast on April 4, 1970, and the series officially ended its primetime run on Saturday, September 12, 1970, at 9:30 pm.
-It was replaced one week later by The Mary Tyler Moore Show.Petticoat Junction did not have a series finale.
+It was replaced one week later by The Mary Tyler Moore Show.

+Petticoat Junction did not have a series finale.
 However, "Last Train to Pixley", the fourth-to-last episode to air, is in some ways like a series finale.
 In the episode, Hooterville Cannonball engineer/conductor Floyd Smoot decides to retire.
 The residents of the Shady Rest Hotel and Sam Drucker all take a ride on the Cannonball and recall (with flashbacks) such treasured memories as fishing from the train, a very pregnant Betty Jo driving the train when she is about to give birth, and the Christmas-time Cannonball decorated with lights.
 During the episode, Floyd sings the song "Steam, Cinders and Smoke", which was written by former cast member Smiley Burnette.
 It was released as a single in 1964 by Burnette and Rufe Davis (who played Floyd Smoot).
 At the end of the episode, Floyd decides not to retire when the people of Hooterville write him letters asking him to stay.